dev-jamesk/Crypto-Efficient-Frontier-Visualizer/README.md

 # Crypto Efficient Frontier Visualizer
  Visualizing efficient front tier for cryptocurrency portfolios.

-Credits for applying the formulas, generating random portfolios and visualization belong to Shruti Dash in this following article link.
-I only implement and create a UI and enhancing graphics for user to select any tickers from Messari.
+Credits for applying the formulas, generating random portfolios and visualization belong to Shruti Dash in this following article.
+In this repository, I only implement provided code and further develop functions and providng UI for user to select any tickers from Messari.

 > https://www.machinelearningplus.com/machine-learning/portfolio-optimization-python-example/